Become a better leader for the rest of your life.

-Your influence and leadership will grow.
+Grow your influence and leadership

 The first year is 3 encounters, each 4 days, focusing on your purpose, values, and strengths.
 It’s about you and your story, and finding out what kind of leader you are.
 Along the way you will be introduced to tools and processes that will improve your leadership.

-Year Two - Certificate
+Year Two - Diploma

 Year two is also 3 encounters, each one 4 days long, and the focus is how you interact and execute with others.
 We will cover issues like communication, conflict, and change.
-At the last encounter you will graduate with a Certificate in Christian Leadership.
+At the last encounter you will graduate with a Diploma in Christian Leadership.

 After achieving the certificate, we offer an additional week of digging more into leadership principles and complexities.
-Completing the Intensive , along with a thesis, will earn you a Masters in Christian Leadership.
+Completing the Intensive , along with a thesis, will earn you a Masters Degree in Christian Leadership.

 What students are saying…